To receive additional information about this program and speak with a member of our team, complete the form.

 Full Time Part Time BS to MPHDuration: 2 years

-The MPH program is a 42-credit, post-BS program that has been developed to meet the requirements of the accrediting body, the Council on Education for Public Health (CEPH).
+The MPH program is a 42-credit, post-BS program that has been developed to provide a comprehensive public health education to all graduates.

 All MPH students will take five core public health courses plus a two-semester, six-credit MPH practicum (21 credits total):